A Guide to Building Your Self-Pour Restaurant/Bar Brand 101

 Understand Your Customer

-You need to know who do you want to attract and do so in their language and on their terms (speaking style, right platforms).
-This means you will need to study your crowd in detail.
+You need to know who you want to attract to your business and do so in their language and on their terms (speaking style, right platforms).
+This means you’ll need to study your crowd in detail.
 You should have your target market in mind the entire time throughout the process of building up your self-pour taproom or restaurant.
-It is important to know what your target market likes and what they care about because it will not only help you attract them to your establishment in the first place but it will also help you with bringing them back!
+It is important to know what your target market likes and what they care about because it will not only help you attract them to your establishment in the first place, but it will also help you with bringing them back!

 TIP: If you have already established a successful restaurant or bar, find out what it is that brings your regulars back and try to emphasize this even further with other customers or improve this point so it is even more obvious to others.